kream404/spoof/docs/config.md

 ---

 ### JSON
 JSON generation requires a template which denotes the object structure, field keys and how each field should be rendered in the output file.
 This is to allow numeric fields as well as strings.
 If no type is provided the field will be rendered as a string.
+You can also seed JSON fields using the same syntax as a regular field.

 A sample template and configuration can be seen below.